 The outcome was an earmark in the Justice Reauthorization Act of 2002, creating the National Center for the Study of Counter-Terrorism and CyberCrime at Norwich.
 By 2008, the center had evolved into NUARI.
 The diverse research enterprise would no longer need to rely on federal budget earmarks in its new incarnation.
 Instead, it would create and market intellectual property, like the DECIDE-FS software.

-Today NUARI houses four separate institutes: the Cyber Conflict Research Institute, the Institute for the Study of Culture and Language, the Defense Technologies Research Institute, and the Learning Technologies Research Institute.
-The various nonprofits are headquartered in Northfield, Vt., and Alexandria, Va., just outside Washington, D.C.
-Staff has ranged from as many as 28 employees to as few as 5.
-Today, NUARI has roughly 18 employees and generates between $4 million to $9 million in annual revenue.
+Today, NUARI houses four separate institutes: the Cyber Conflict Research Institute, the Institute for the Study of Culture and Language, the Defense Technologies Research Institute, and the Learning Technologies Research Institute.
+The various nonprofits are headquartered in Northfield, Vermont, and Alexandria, Virginia, just outside Washington, D.C.
+Staff has ranged from as many as 28 employees to as few as five.
+Today, NUARI has about 18 employees and generates $4 million to $9 million in annual revenue.